NXLog Agent modules and routes

 Routes

-Like most log collectors, NXLog Agent collects log events from a source, processes them, and forwards them to their destination.
+NXLog Agent collects telemetry data from a source, processes it, and forwards it to its destination.
 In NXLog Agent configuration terms, this sequence is called a Route.
 The path in a route block must include one or more inputs, optional processors, and at least one output.

 Simple routes

-The most basic functional route consists of one input module instance sending logs to a single output module instance.
+The most basic functional route consists of one input module instance sending data to a single output module instance.

 <Route r1>